ramwanikirtan/Introduction-to-Generative-AI/week1/README.md

 2. It learns the patterns and relationships in the data.
 3. When given a prompt, it generates new content based on what it has learned.

+**Fact:** ChatGPT reached 100 million users in just 2 months—faster than TikTok or Instagram!

 ---

 ## 4. Where Does Generative AI Fit?
-- **Discriminative Models:** Predict labels or categories (e.g., is this email spam?).
+- **Discriminative Models:** Like a detective, they predict labels or categories (e.g., is this email spam?).
-- **Generative Models:** Create new data similar to what they were trained on (e.g., write a poem, generate an image).
+- **Generative Models:** Like a storyteller, they create new data similar to what they were trained on (e.g., write a poem, generate an image).

 ---

 ## 5. Applications and Risks of Generative AI